Chan Poling

 Chandler Hall "Chan" Poling (born October 3, 1957) is an American musician and composer.
+He is best known as the leader of Minneapolis punk/New Wave group The Suburbs.

 Early life and education

 Chandler Hall Poling was born in 1957 in Evanston, Illinois.
 He moved to Minnesota with his family in 1961.

-He studied composition at MacPhail Center for Music in Minneapolis, Minnesota, and, after graduating from The Blake School, went on to study composition and performance at the California Institute of the Arts from 1975 to 1977 under the tutelage of his mentor the composer Harold Budd.
+He studied composition at MacPhail Center for Music in Minneapolis.
+He graduated from The Blake School, and met future Suburbs bandmate Beej Chaney while in high school.
+He went on to study composition and performance at the California Institute of the Arts from 1975 to 1977 under the tutelage of his mentor, composer Harold Budd.

 Career

 Music

-Chan Poling has written and performed music in a variety of musical genres, including dance, theater, film, and rock.
+Poling has written and performed music in a variety of musical genres, including dance, theater, film, and rock.
 He founded, and continues to perform in the band The Suburbs.
 He has been influenced by jazz, music for the theater, punk and new wave pop music, film music, Harold Budd, musician, director and composer Meredith Monk, and composers such as Terry Riley and Philip Glass.

 After returning to Minneapolis after attending CalArts, Poling consulted with his friend Chris Osgood of The Suicide Commandos and started the band The Suburbs with his friend Beej Chaney and new acquaintances Bruce Allen, Michael Halliday and Hugo Klaers.
 The Suburbs got their first recording contract with Twin/Tone Records and went on to record music for PolyGram Records, A&M Records, Universal Music, Restless Records.
-The Suburbs were voted among the "100 Most Influential Minnesota Musical Entities of the Twentieth Century" by The Minneapolis Star Tribune.
+The Suburbs were voted among the "100 Most Influential Minnesota Musical Entities of the Twentieth Century" by the Minnesota Star Tribune.